KSheridan86/project-1-hubble/README.md

 ------

 ## Description
-This project was designed to give a user who has never heard of the Hubble Space Telescope a brief understanding of what it is, what it does, it's history and contributions to science.
+This project was designed to give information and provide education on the Hubble Space Telescope.
+The information provided is easily understandable and will give a user who is familiar with the telescope aswell as a user who has never heard of the telescope a brief understanding of what it is, what it does, it's history and contributions to science.

 It will also include multiple examples of Hubbles imagery.

 ------
 ## Theme

-I wanted the theme of this site to closely align with the content.
+The theme choosen for this site was Space and Sci-Fi in general, the main question i considered at every step was:

+`Is it
-Minimal, Clean, Slick, Professional.
+Minimal, Clean, Slick, Professional?`

 Therefore i chose only a few simple colors to highlight the quality of the images themselves.